wso2/ballerina-vscode/docs/graphql/README.md

 # Try Graphql services with Ballerina
 GraphQL is an open-source data query and manipulation language for APIs.
-While you develop an HTTP service you need to try it and debug how it works.
-Ballerina VSCode plugin provides the Graphql try-it view which gives the ability to try Graphql services within VSCode instead of using any third-party software.
+While you develop an HTTP service, you need to try it and debug it to check how it works.
+The Ballerina VSCode plugin provides the Graphql try-it view, which gives the ability to try Graphql services within VS Code instead of using any third-party software.

 ## Set up the prerequisites
 1. Install the latest versions of [Ballerina](https://ballerina.io/downloads/) and [Ballerina Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=wso2.ballerina).